-- The standard starting point in Year 12 is to begin three subjects at A level, although many start with four subjects and reduce to three in year 13; - A small number of students will also study for the resit Maths and / or English GCSE; - Sixth Form Studies contains elements of Religious Education teaching for the Sixth Form and includes the Cambridge Pre-U qualification in Year 12; - The Extended Project Qualification is introduced at the end of Year 12 and taught elements are covered in Year 13 as part of our extended studies offer; - In addition the majority of students, who do not study A level mathematics, will also study Level 3 Mathematical Studies (Core Maths) to support the application of mathematical skills in other A Level subjects.
-This will be studied over two years and will lead to a qualification equivalent to an AS Level;
+- The standard starting point in Year 12 is to begin three subjects at A level, although many start with four subjects and reduce to three in year 13; - The Enrichment block will contain Mathematical Studies (see below).
+It also contains other non- A level qualifications, Resit Maths and English and extra time for those taking Further Maths A level; - Society & Faith contains elements of Religious Education teaching for the Sixth Form and includes the Cambridge Pre-U qualification in Year 12; - The Extended Project Qualification is introduced at the end of Year 12 and taught elements are covered in Year 13 as part of our extended studies offer;

-- Sixth Form option subjects currently offered are: Art, Biology, Business & Economics, Chemistry, Computing, Drama, English Language, English Literature, Further Maths, French, German, Geography, Government & Politics, Graphics, Health & Social Care, History, Law (BTEC), Maths, Music, Photography, Physics, Psychology, Philosophy and Ethics, Sociology, Sport & Physical Education, Textiles; - Subjects offered are reviewed annually; - Some subjects are taught jointly with year 12 & 13 due to lower numbers of students.
-Currently this includes Computing, Graphics, Music and Philosophy and Ethics; - Not all subjects will necessarily run, depending on student demand.
+- In addition those students who do not study A level mathematics but who are taking A levels that contain a significant mathematical element, will also study Level 3 Mathematical Studies (Core Maths) to support the application of mathematical skills in other A Level subjects.
+This will be studied in Year 12 and will lead to a qualification equivalent to an AS Level; - Sixth Form option subjects currently offered are: Art, Biology, Business & Economics, Chemistry, Computing, Drama, English Language, English Literature, Film Studies (GCSE), Financial Studies (LIBF), French, Further Maths, Geography, Government & Politics, Graphics, Health & Social Care, History, Law (BTEC), Maths, Music, Photography, Physics, Product Design, Psychology, Philosophy and Ethics, Sociology, Sport & Physical Education, Textiles; - Subjects offered are reviewed annually; - Some subjects are taught jointly with year 12 & 13 due to lower numbers of students.
+Currently this includes Computing, Government & Politics, Music and Philosophy and Ethics; - Please note that the school is compliant with Section 48 requirement for Religious Education at Key Stage 5. - Not all subjects will necessarily run, depending on student demand.